jhorzek/lessSEM/README.md

 # aCV4SEM

-aCV4SEM is an R package which provides regularized structural equation modeling (regsem) as well as approximate cross-validation and approximate influence functions building on lavaan.
-The package is relatively new and you may find more stable implementations of regsem in the R packages regsem and lslx.
+aCV4SEM is an R package which provides regularized structural equation modeling (regularized SEM) as well as approximate cross-validation and approximate influence functions building on lavaan.

+**Warning**: The package is relatively new and you may find more stable implementations of regularized SEM in the R packages [regsem](https://github.com/Rjacobucci/regsem) and [lslx](https://github.com/psyphh/lslx).

 The following features are implemented in aCV4SEM: